developer-sutapa/Guess-The-Number.java/README.md

 Enter your guess: 25
 Too low!
 Try again.
 Enter your guess: 30
-🥳Congratulations!
+Congratulations!
 You guessed the correct number in 3 tries.
 ```

 ---